For several years, Sara Galley knew something was wrong.

 “In my spare time, I play with my dog out at Jericho or Spanish Banks and I love volunteering in the community and gardening,” she says.
 “Life is so much different.”

-Join us in supporting UBC Hospital’s Sleep Disorders Program with a donation.
+Donate now to support UBC Hospital’s Sleep Disorders Program.
 Your contribution will help us upgrade the program, improving access to treatment for patients like Sara.